-- identify risks to the Strategic Plan and to the Society's objectives; - assess risk exposures by impact and likelihood; and - respond to risks by evaluating them against the Society's risk appetite, formulating associated management responses and monitoring progress against agreed management action plans.
+- Identify risks to the Strategic Plan and to the Society's objectives; - assess risk exposures by impact and likelihood; and - respond to risks by evaluating them against the Society's risk appetite, formulating associated management responses and monitoring progress against agreed management action plans.

 The Society operates a simple business model.
-One of its key principles is to stay safe and secure by taking risks it understands and can manage.
-It manages risk through its Enterprise Risk Management Framework.
-The Enterprise Risk Management Framework sets out the Board's approach to managing and overseeing risk by:
+One of its key principles is to stay safe and secure by only taking risks it understands and can manage.
+It manages risk through its Enterprise Risk Management Framework (ERMF).
+The ERMF sets out the Board's approach to managing and overseeing risk by:

-- defining risk strategy;
+- Defining risk strategy;

 - risk appetite;

 - governance and control; and

 - risk management in light of the Society's strategy.

-Risks are identified, assessed, managed, monitored, escalated and reported in accordance with the requirements of the Enterprise Risk Management Framework.
+Risks are identified, assessed, managed, monitored, escalated and reported in accordance with the requirements of the ERMF.
 Management information captures risk metric information against risk indicators, triggers and limits as appropriate.